seanox/aspect-js/manual/en/mvc.md

 In Seanox Aspect-js, components are also termed composites or modules because they consist of markup (view), corresponding JavaScript (model) and more.

-The object/model binding is about the connection of view/markup/HTML with the corresponding JavaScript model.
+The view model binding is about the connection of view/markup/HTML with the corresponding JavaScript model.
 The binding forwards interactions and status changes of the view to the model and established an interface for middleware functions and services for the view.
 This avoids a manual implementation and